 A bunion is a bony enlargement of the joint and surrounding soft tissues at the base of the big toe.
 The enlargement makes the big toe joint stick out further on the side, and forces the big toe to curve in closer to the other toes.
 For some people, bunions cause little or no pain.
-In general, women are 2 to 3 times as likely as men to have bunions.
+Women are much more likely than men to have bunions.

 Managing the condition so that it doesn't get worse is a matter of wearing appropriate footwear, cushioning and supporting the area, and taking pain relievers as required.
 People with more severe bunions may need more specific treatment, such as surgery.